 Floor Area Ratio: FAR measures livable space in ratio to the size of the lot on which a building sits.
-The combined F.A.R of this proposal is 1.6 which is consistent with the maximum FAR of 2.0 identified within the OCP in areas designated for Medium Density.
-This proposed density delivers 30 - 1 bed and den units, 9 - 2 bed and den units, 3 - 3 bed and den units in addition to 3 - two storey, 3 bed and den, stratified penthouse units.
+The combined FAR of this proposal is 1.6 which is consistent with the maximum FAR of 2.0 identified within the OCP in areas designated for Medium Density.

+As summarized in the table below, this proposed density delivers 30 - 1 bed and den units, 9 - 2 bed and den units, 3 - 3 bed and den units in addition to 3 - two storey, 3 bed and den, stratified penthouse units.